wilsonmar/WebSockets/JMeter.md

 This page introduces you to JMeter in a deeply technical hands-on way, with concepts pointed out along the way.
-(rather than bombarding you with random concepts) Similarities to LoadRunner, Visual Studio, and other similar tools is pointed out along the way.
+(rather than bombarding you with random concepts and making obvious statements).

+Similarities to LoadRunner, Visual Studio, and other similar tools is pointed out along the way.
 PROTIP of "best practices" are noted when appropriate.